top of page

 Day 13: 86 miles, 6834 elevation (4 wheeees and 0 aarrgghhs)

 Today was INCREDIBLE!
-We knew it would be a challenge.
-You start a 26 mile 5000 foot climb right out of town.
-Pretty much 4.5 hours of 3-11% grade — with a lot of stops for pictures (see some on Relive video below).
+I knew it would be a challenge.
+The ride starts with a 26 mile 5000 foot climb right out of town.
+I rode pretty much 4.5 hours with 3-11% grade — with a lot of stops for pictures (see some on Relive video below).
 As the slowest rider, I started early and climbed up this beautiful canyon first; it started narrow, before opening up to beautiful vistas.
 About 18 miles in, I turned north into Cedar Breaks National Monument.
 Here it felt like I was on top of the world and continued to climb to 10,599 feet (according to my Garmin).
 From there on it was mostly downhill for 40 miles—though I faced some headwinds on some of the flats.
 There was some uphill (ugh!) again near mile 60.
-Today I had at least 4 wheeees—with the last one carrying me into Tropic where I met my dear, darling wife Chris.
+Today I had at least 4 wheeees—with the last one carrying me into Tropic where I was met by my dear, darling wife Chris.
 The Relive video and the embedded photos and videos give you some perspective on the terrain—though photos do not do it justice.
 Note especially how the video shows the canyon at the start.

 What are my values for this ride?
 What is a “self-supported” ride?

 As you may recall from my first blog post, this ride has been brewing in my head for 39 years, since I met some guy in Sacramento who had ridden across country from Delaware.
-That guy, I don‘t recall his name, camped along the way.
 I have been seriously planning for this ride for the last 10 years.
 I have read blogs of other riders who took the same (or other cross-country) routes, read books by people who have ridden across America, and checked materials and routes from the Adventure Cycling Association.

 Stories and pictures